liquidctl/liquidctl/docs/corsair-platinum-and-pro-xt-coolers.md

-# Corsair Platinum and PRO XT all-in-one liquid coolers
+# Corsair Hydro Platinum and PRO XT all-in-one liquid coolers

 ## Initializing the device and setting the pump mode